-Our mission is to share the lives and amplify the voices of the community–particularly those of the underserved–to remain faithful to the highest standards of editorial independence, to preserve journalistic freedom from corporate and political control, and to reveal the overreach of authority and failure to protect the health of the community by individual officials and governmental bodies as a whole, business interests–both for-profit and non-profit–as well as other dominant institutions.
+Our mission is to share the lives and amplify the voices of the community–particularly those of the underserved–to remain faithful to editorial independence, to preserve journalistic freedom from corporate and political control, and to reveal the overreach of authority and failure to protect the health of the community by officials and governmental bodies, business interests–both for-profit and non-profit–as well as other dominant institutions.

 We want to celebrate the joys and victories in the Central Valley in addition to holding the powerful accountable.
-We will be reporting on issues relevant and vital to the community, such as housing, the environment, health, the arts and education.
+We will be reporting on issues relevant and vital to the community, such as housing, the environment, health, the arts, and education.
 We are just starting out as a grassroots organization.
-In the future, we hope to partner with a cross-section of journalists and members of the community to contribute to our site, in what we hope will be a lasting endeavor.
+In the future, we hope to partner with a cross-section of journalists and members of the community, in what we hope will be a lasting endeavor.

 Emily Brandt | Writer, Researcher | firstname.lastname@example.org

-Emily worked with the U.S. Forest Service in the mountains of the Central Sierra for 5 years.
+Emily worked with the U.S. Forest Service in the Central Sierra for five years.
 She trained volunteers to repair trails and be custodians of the forest.
 She was the editor of the High Sierra Trail Crew Newsletter for two years during which she also created a high school club called the Trail Crew Club that took students on wilderness outings like snow-camping and supported the regular work of the HSVTC with painting and restoring bear-boxes at Kings Canyon National Park.

-On June 9th, 2018, Emily retired from 27 years of teaching English; since then she has been active in a number of organizations and projects, such as the Central Valley chapter of the National Lawyers Guild and the Central California Environmental Justice Network.
+In June 2018, Emily retired from teaching.
+Since then she has been active in many organizations and projects, such as the Central Valley chapter of the National Lawyers Guild and the Central California Environmental Justice Network.
 She hopes you will find the next phase of her work interesting and informative.

-Upon returning to Fresno in 2014, Hannah explored journalism by interviewing people locally and far away–including a human rights activist in Cambodia and a medical student in Gaza—and publishing her articles on Medium.
+Starting in 2014, Hannah explored journalism, interviewing people locally and far away–including a human rights activist in Cambodia and a medical student in Gaza—and publishing her articles on Medium.
 Hannah wrote for the independent newspaper Community Alliance for one year before becoming managing editor of the monthly print and online publication.
 Her work has been profiled on 88.1, kfcf.org, where she was interviewed and filled in as host for the Community Alliance edition of the radio program Stir it Up.

 As editor from the fall of 2015 through the winter of 2017, Hannah coached volunteer writers, led editorial board meetings, and made presentations about Community Alliance.
 For three years, she managed the social media pages and co-managed fresnoalliance.com with the layout designer.
 In partnership with the staff and editorial board, she organized two annual fundraisers.
 With a university librarian, she helped archive 20 years of print editions at California State University Fresno.